 While the patients responded to both treatments, “the reduction of symptoms for cognitive behavioral group therapy patients was 44.07% while in the sertraline group it was 27.78% (p = 0.033),” Dr. Cordioli’s team reports.

-Patients who received cognitive behavioral group therapy also experienced asignificantly greater reduction in the intensity of compulsions (p = 0.030).
+Patients who received cognitive behavioral group therapy also experienced significantly greater reduction in the intensity of compulsions (p = 0.030).

 Complete remission of OCD symptoms was observed in eight patients in the cognitive behavioral therapy group compared with only one patient in the sertraline group.

 This study showed that the group receiving CBT experienced greater reduction in symptoms than the group receiving Zoloft.
-The authors point out that the study was conducted on patients suffering from OCD but not from any other psychological problems (e.g., depression, social anxiety), and that the results obtained in the study may not apply to people with other difficulties in addition to OCD.
-This study can be interpreted as confirmation of the effectiveness of both CBT and Zoloft in treatment of OCD, and also as showing some newer results about the superiority of CBT in the “intensity of compulsions, the rate of symptom reduction, and in complete remission.”
+The authors point out that the study involved patients suffering from OCD but not from any other psychological problems (e.g., depression, social anxiety.
+The results obtained in the study may not apply to people with other difficulties in addition to OCD.
+This study is essentially confirmation of the effectiveness of both CBT and Zoloft in treatment of OCD.
+It also shows some new results about the superiority of CBT in the “intensity of compulsions, the rate of symptom reduction, and in complete remission.”

 Some people with OCD wonder about the advisability of taking medication while in therapy.
 There are advantages and disadvantages to this.
-One advantage to not taking any psychoactive medication while in CBT is that you will learn new skills to cope with your OCD, anxiety, depression, etc., while you are experiencing those symptoms.
+One advantage to not taking any psychoactive medication while in CBT is that you will learn new skills to cope with your OCD while you are experiencing those symptoms.
 If you began CBT while on medication, and then later came off the medication, your symptoms may overwhelm your ability to use the tools you had learned in CBT.
-Some people report that while medication is helpful for them, it is not helpful anymore after they stop taking it, and they are vulnerable to feeling that they are “back at square one.”
+Some people report that while medication is helpful for them, it is not helpful after they stop taking it.
+They then are vulnerable to feeling that they are “back at square one.”